0x-agentprovocateur/offensivesecurity/README.md

-# offensivesecurity
+# offensive-security

-- red team stuff goes in here
+todo:

+- guide on terraforming
+- guide on c2 setup